P-p-H-d/mlib/README.md

 Define the associated methods to handle the shared pointer named 'name' as "static inline" functions.
-A shared pointer is a mechanism to keep tracks of all users of an object and performs an automatic destruction of the object whenever all users release their need on this object.
+A shared pointer is a mechanism to keep tracks of all 'users' of an object and performs an automatic destruction of the object whenever all users release their need on this object.

-The destruction of the object is thread safe and to occur when all users of the object release it.
-The last user that releases it is the one that performs the destruction of the object.
+The destruction of the object is thread safe and occurs when the last user of the object releases it.
 The destruction of the object implies:

 * calling the CLEAR operator to clear the object,
 * calling the DEL operator to release the memory used by the object